Skip to content

 Prediction: "I had ramen", "I met a friend", "there was a meeting"...

-Repeating this training on large amounts of text data gives the model the ability to generate natural sentences.
+Repeating this training on large text datasets gives the model the ability to generate text that follows the input.[3][4]

 TaskDescriptionExample